TopAgrume/SkyGuards/README.md

 This repository contains the final project for the data engineering course.

 ## SkyGuards
-SkyGuards is an innovative project designed to prevent mass casualties in crowded spaces.
-By strategically deploying drones, we monitor crowd density and alert authorities when danger thresholds are exceeded.
-Our proactive approach aims to reduce the annual toll of 2000 lives lost to overcrowding incidents, enhancing public safety with advanced analytics and real-time insights.
+SkyGuards is a project aimed at preventing mass casualties in crowded spaces.
+By deploying drones strategically, we monitor crowd density and alert authorities when danger thresholds are exceeded.
+Our proactive approach aims to reduce the annual toll of 2000 lives lost to overcrowding incidents, enhancing public safety and saving lives, with advanced analytics and real-time insights.

 ## Workflow